Easy Knee High Socks Crochet Pattern

 Step 10: Yarn over, pull through the stitch, you now have three stitches on your hook.

-Step 13: Yarn over, pull through the stitch, you now have four stitches on your hook.
+Step 13: Yarn over, pull through the stitch, You now have four stitches on your hook.

 Step 14: Yarn over, pull through the first 2 stitches on your hook.
 You now have 3 stitches on your hook.